mota-lhd/blog/src/content/posts/tech-blog-01.md

 ---
-title: 'Brand new blog (for free)'
+title: 'Self hosting'
 author: 'Elmouatassim'
 date: '2022-06-11'
-summary: "How you can build a blog for free using technologies from Docker, Google Cloud, Hugo, Cloudinary, Terraform, Github Actions, Python and FastAPI"
+summary: "How you can build basic tooling yourself, host it in Europe and not depend on big tech corporations?"
 tags: [
     'Tech',
     'Hugo',
     'Docker',
+    'Disco',
     'GCP',
     'Terraform',
     'Github Actions',